joses2017smjh/WeatherForcastApp/README.md

 ## 3. Add a navigation drawer to the app

 Next, use [the `NavigationUI`](https://developer.android.com/guide/navigation/navigation-ui) to provide [a navigation drawer](https://developer.android.com/guide/navigation/navigation-ui#add_a_navigation_drawer) the user can use to navigate between destinations in your app.
-The navigation drawer should be accessable from all of the app's screens.
 Initially, the navigation drawer only needs to contain working links to the "current weather" screen, the "five-day forecast" screen, and the settings screen.

 ## 4. Add a list of saved cities to the navigation drawer